 A baby elephant was nearly kicked by his 11.5-ton brother in a terrifying moment last night on BBC’s Animal Babies: First Year on Earth.

-The three-part series follow three wildlife camera operators who film Safina, along with other animal babies, as they grow and develop day by day.
+The three-part series follows three wildlife camera operators who film Safina, along with other animal babies, as they grow and develop daily.

 The moment, part of last night’s documentary, shows Safina wandering away from her mother and playing too closely with her brother – almost getting dumped by him.

 The male elephants had no role in the upbringing of the baby elephants, and Safina was unaware of the danger her brother posed.

 When her brother became annoyed with her being so close, he kicked his hind leg in her direction – missing her by inches.

 Her brother was about 20 times heavier than her – but fortunately, her mother and other female elephants came to her aid, forming a barrier around her and shielding Safina from her brother.